-Mapping Cell Alphas to your space
+Mapping Cell Alpha to Your Space

 After setup, when you open the Syng Space app, you see a circular representation of the sound field in your room, and the position of each Cell Alpha within it.
 This is your Syng Space.